-Viktor E. Frankl offered the following presentations in Canada:
+In Canada, Viktor E. Frankl offered the following presentations:

-1959: Participated at McGill University Conference on Depression and Allied States, Montreal, Quebec, Canada.
+1959: McGill University Conference on Depression and Allied States, Montreal, Quebec, Canada.

 1962: “Existential Dynamics and Neurotic Escapism,” International Conference on Existential Psychiatry, Toronto, Ontario, Canada.